nsbno/terraform-aws-single-use-fargate-task/README.md

 #### task_memory (Optional)
 The task memory (MiB) for the Fargate task, defaults to `"512"`. (_Supported values can be found here: https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task-cpu-memory-error.html._)

+#### task_role_arn (Optional\*)
+The arn of the role the task will assume when running.

+_\*Required if the Lambda is used in a Step Functions state machine with the `token` attribute passed in as Lambda input._

+#### task_execution_role_arn
+The arn of the role given to Fargate to run tasks - this is typically a role with the managed `AmazonECSTaskExecutionRolePolicy` policy attached.

 #### ecs_cluster
-The name of the ECS cluster on which to run the fargate task
+The name of the ECS cluster on which to run the Fargate task.

 #### image
-The docker uri of the container image to launch
+The Docker URI of the container image to launch.

 #### subnets
-A list of subnets into which this fargate container can be launched
+A list of subnets into which this Fargate container can be launched.

-#### task_execution_role_arn
-The arn of the role given to Fargate to run tasks - this is typically a role with the managed `AmazonECSTaskExecutionRolePolicy` policy attached

-#### task_role_arn
-The arn of the role the task will assume when running

 ###### Example
 ```json